Now Reading

 A successful model for over 20 years

 The PanoMaticLunar and the PanoReserve in a slightly larger 40-millimetre case form the core of the Pano edition, which was redesigned in 2012.
 The famous Panorama Date, which gives the watch line its name, is located at 4 o’clock, while the moon phase is at 2 o’clock.
-The movement: Calibre 90-02 with automatic winding, three-quarter plate with Glashütte stripe finish and hand-engraved balance cock with duplex swan-neck fine adjustment, all of which can be admired through the sapphire crystal case back.
+The movement: Calibre 90-02 with automatic winding, three-quarter plate with Glashütte stripe finish and hand-engraved balance bridge with duplex swan-neck fine adjustment, all of which can be admired through the sapphire crystal case back.
 No one is surprised that this watch has just celebrated its 20th anniversary with the PanoMaticLunar, whose movements are among the most beautiful Glashütte Original has to offer.

 Hand-wound or automatic: both are a matter of course at Glashütte Original